 Today's journey through the Guizhou province takes you to Langde.
 On the way you will visit some less visited Dong and Miao villages.
 The Miao ethnic minority belongs to the largest of the 55 ethnic groups in China.

-The Miao ethnic group can mainly be found in the provinces Guizhou, Sichuan, Hunan, Yunnan and Guangxi, thus in the southern, warmer part of China.
+The Miao ethnic group can mainly be found in the provinces Guizhou, Sichuan, Hunan, Yunnan and Guangxi.
 Such a wide spread of the Miao over the entire south of China with its different influences of the respective regions led inevitably to different developments in dialects, names and clothes.